 Building A House

-‘Building A House’ by Byron Barton is a simple story preschoolers will love.
-The easy text and full sized, bright illustrations will dazzle young readers.
+‘Building A House’ by Byron Barton’s simple story preschoolers will love.
+The easy text and full-sized, bright illustrations will dazzle young readers.
 The simple story gives plenty of room for added conversation about what they see and think.
 Helping preschoolers grow their vocabulary, one page at a time.

 Alphabet Under Construction